 14. I am writing an Expression of Interest.
 May I include several references?

-You can include as many references as you would like, but they must be included in the two-page limit.
+You can include as many references as you would like, but together they cannot exceed the two-page limit.

 15. Should I submit copies of relevant publications?

 Please do not submit copies of relevant publications.
 Standard citation of publications is acceptable.